 I agree that very often some kind of monetary investment can be beneficial for your business, whether you’re a freelancer, online business owner or working in another niche.
 At the same time, it is absolutely possible to start freelancing without any kind of monetary investment.It is absolutely possible to start freelancing without any kind of monetary investment.
 Click To Tweet

 Are you obligated to have a website, personalized email or subscription social media scheduling platform to start freelancing?
 No, no and no!
 I’m talking from my own experience here – in the first 2-3 months of freelancing I spent around $0 related to my online work.
-Within the first year, I spent no more than $100 through the whole year – all for my website, domain, and email.
+Within the first year, I spent no more than $100 over the whole year – all for my website, domain, and email.
 Later on, when I had a successful income stream, I started finding ways to invest back in my business.
 But I never did it because I HAD to.

 It’s easy to invest in all kinds of fancy platforms when you have the money for that.
 And they can upgrade your daily life!
 But none of that is really crucial.